MacDougherty/SecurityDeviceApp/README.md

 ## Implementation

+1. If you don't already have bundler installed, run `gem install bundler` then run `bundle`.

-1. Decide which branch in the repository has the functionality you want, and clone it onto your local machine.
+2. Decide which branch in the repository has the functionality you want, and clone it onto your local machine.

-2. If you are using Linux, uncomment the following line in the Gemfile:
+3. If you are using Linux, uncomment the following line in the Gemfile:
-`# gem 'mini_racer', platforms: :ruby`
+`# gem 'mini_racer', platforms: :ruby`.

-3. Run 'rake db:migrate`.
+4. Run 'rake db:migrate`.

-4. To start communication with the web app, run `rake dev_comms:start`.
+5. To start communication with the web app, run `rake dev_comms:start`.

-5. If you are using the live_update or live_app_update branch and want to see the values update automatically, you will need to start a redis server by opening a new terminal and running `redis-server`.
+6. If you are using the live_update or live_app_update branch and want to see the values update automatically, you will need to start a redis server by opening a new terminal and running `redis-server`.
 Leave this terminal open in the background.
 If you are using the `master` or `app_update` branch, skip this step.

-6. To start your Rails server, run `rails server` (or `rails s`).
+7. To start your Rails server, run `rails server` (or `rails s`).

-7. To see the web app, browse to <http://localhost:3000/security_devices>.
+8. To see the web app, browse to <http://localhost:3000/security_devices>.

 Note:
 If you decide to modify any code in the rails app, you will need to run `dev_comms:restart` (or `dev_comms:stop` then `dev_comms:start`) in order to see the updated functionality on the web app.

-## References
+## More Info
 * [Ruby on Rails Apiotics Gem](https://portal.apiotics.com/docs/4)
 * [Security Device page in Apiotics Portal](https://portal.apiotics.com/workers/108)